celiamadridm/rockstar-dump/README.md

 # rockstar-dump
-Fun in the sun! :joy:
+Fun in the sun! :sunny: